-(1) In addition to the reported ISA charges, we, NL, Kronos Worldwide and CompX paid director compensation to Messrs.
-Graham, O'Brien and Watson, as applicable, for their services as directors for 2016, as disclosed in the 2016 Summary Compensation Table and the 2016 Director Compensation Table.
-We, NL, Kronos Worldwide and CompX expect to pay director compensation to Mr. Graham in 2017.
+(1) In addition to the reported ISA charges, we, NL, Kronos Worldwide and CompX paid director compensation to Mr. Graham for his director services prior to July 2017 (and to Mr. O'Brien for his director services prior to his retirement in January 2017), as disclosed in the 2017 Summary Compensation Table.

 Risk Management Program.
 We and Contran participate in a combined risk management program.
-Pursuant to the program, Contran and certain of its subsidiaries and related entities, including us and certain of our subsidiaries and related entities, as a group, purchase insurance policies and risk management services.
+Pursuant to the program, Contran and certain of its subsidiaries and related entities, and related entities, including us and certain of our subsidiaries and related entities, as a group, purchase insurance policies and risk management services.
 The program apportions its costs among the participating companies.
 Tall Pines and EWI provide for or broker the insurance policies.
 Tall Pines purchases reinsurance for substantially all of the risks it underwrites.
 EWI also provides claims and risk management services and, where appropriate, engages certain third-party risk management consultants.
 Tall Pines is a captive insurance company wholly owned by us.
 EWI is a reinsurance brokerage and risk management company wholly owned by NL.
 Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
 Best Company rating of generally at least an "A-" (excellent) for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.